 You can create an XVM system disk without creating any slices by using the -noparts option of the label command.
-You can then create root or swap slices and map them to partitions by using the usrroot An XVM physvol of type usrroot includes at least one root partition, a swap partition and a usr partition, as shown in Figure 1-3 on page 8.

--type and the -partition options of the slice command, as described in "Configuring System Disks with the slice Command" on page 94.
+You can then create root or swap slices and map them to partitions by using the -type and the -partition options of the slice command, as described in "Configuring System Disks with the slice Command" on page 93.